thebracket/ArdanUltimateRustFoundations/day1/hour3/hashmaps.md

     .collect(); // Collect infers the collection type from the function return tuples // Return our created HashMap
 ```

+> `map` is half of the "map-reduce" pattern found in so many other languages.
+Map transforms an incoming data stream into something else.
+In this case, we take a `User` in, and emit a tuple containins the username and the `user` on the way out.

 Unfortunately, that doesn't compile.
 The error is that you can't construct a `HashMap<String, User>` from `(String, &User)`.
 The iterator has helpfully *borrowed* each `User` - storing a pointer to the user, rather than the user itself.
 That's great for fast iteration (and saving memory), but not what we want here.
 So lets `clone` the user: